-Authorization for Access to Patient Information Through a Health Information Exchange Organization
+Authorization for Access to Patient Information

-Patient Name Date of Birth Patient Identification Number Patient Address ł

-I request that health information regarding my care and treatment be accessed as set forth on this form.
-I can choose whether or not to allow Stony Brook University Hospital (Including their agents) to obtain access to my medical records through the health information exchange organization called Healthix.
-If I give consent, my medical records from different places where I get health care can be accessed using a statewide computer network.
-Healthix is a not-for-profit organization that shares information about people's health electronically to improve the quality of healthcare and meets the privacy and security standards of HIPAA, the requirements of the federal confidentiality laws, 42 CFR Part2 and New York State Law.
-To learn more visit Healthix's website at www.healthix.org.

-My information may be accessed in the event of an emergency, unless I complete this form and check box #3, which states that I deny consent even in a medical emergency.

-The choice I make in this form will NOT affect my ability to get medical care.
-The choice I make in this form does NOT allow health insurers to have access to my information for the purpose of deciding whether to provide me with health insurance coverage or pay my medical bills.

-My Consent Choice.
-ONE box is checked to the left of my choice.
-I can fill out this form now or in the future.
-I can also change my decision at any time by completing a new form.

-□ 1.
-I GIVE CONSENT for Stony Brook University Hospital to access ALL of my electronic health information through Healthix to provide health care services (including emergency care).

-□ 2.
-I DENY CONSENT EXCEPT IN A MEDICAL EMERGENCY for Stony Brook University Hospital to access my electronic health information through Healthix.

-□ 3.
-I DENY CONSENT for Stony Brook University Hospital access my electronic health information through Healthix for any purpose, even in a medical emergency.

-If I want to deny consent for all Provider Organizations and Health Plans participating in Healthix to access my electronic health information through Healthix, I may do so by visiting Healthix's website at www.healthix.org or calling Healthix at 877-695-4749.

-My questions about this form have been answered and I have been provided a copy of this form.

-Signature of Patient or Patient's Legal Representative Date Print Name of Legal Representative (if applicable) Relationship of Legal Representative to Patient (if applicable)
+New York State Department of Health Throug gh a Health I nformation Exchange Organization Patient Name Date of Bir th Patient Identification Number Patient Address I request that health information regarding my care whether or not to allow members of the Stony Brook to as the "SBOHCA" or "Provider Organization") to on Information Network of New York (SHIN-NY) via Healt I get health care can be accessed using a statewish Exchange (HIE) organization, certified by the NYSD improve the quality of healthcare and meets the privation confidentiality laws, 42 CFR Part2 and New York States Organized obtain acce thix.
+If I give e computer OH, that show and sec Health Care A less to my medi- consent, my m r network.
+Hea nares informati urity standards arrangement (listed on Exhibit A) (referred cal records through the Statewide Health redical records from different places where althix is a not-for-profit Health Information on about people's health electronically to of HIPAA, the requirements of the federal My information may be accessed in the event of an states that I deny consent even in a medical emerg y, unless I com nplete this form and check box #3, which The choice I make in this form will NOT affect my NOT allow health insurers to have access to my i with health insurance coverage or pay my medical nformatio My Consent Choice.
+ONE box is checked I can fill out this form now or in the fut I can also change my decision at any ture. □ 1.
+I GIVE CONSENT for the SBOHCA to access ALL of my electronic health information through Healthix to provide health care services (including emergency care).
+2. I DENY CONSENT EXCEPT IN A MEDICAL EMERGENCY for SBOHCA to access my electronic health information through Healthix. ☐ 3.
+I DENY CONSENT for SBOHCA to Healthix for any purpose, even in a m • c health information through If I want to deny consent for all Provider Organization health information through Healthix, I may do so by v877-695-4749.
+My questions about this form have been answered a visiting Hea althix's website at www.healthix.org or calling Healthix at a copy of this form.
+Signature of Patient or Patient's Legal Representative X Date Print Name of Legal Representative (if applicable) F Relationship of Leç gal Representative to Patient (if applicable)